-Hello piano teacher and welcome to a series of technology-related blog posts from Start Piano Studio.
+Hello piano teacher and welcome to a series of technology-related blog posts from Piano Heroes.
 Today we are exploring the usefulness of the Amazon Kindle App for a piano teacher.
 Intrigued?
 Keep reading then!

 Do you have any music books at your piano studio today?
 Of course, you do.
 They say that effort for storing, indexing and retrieving the right piece at the right time is always proportional to the number of years you play the piano 😀.
 Unless you collect music books in digital format.
 That’s when you reap the benefits of the Amazon Kindle App!